GoogleChrome/web.dev/src/site/content/en/learn/css/typography/index.md

 ## Read more

-[This article on web.dev](/font-best-practices/) discusses importing fonts, rendering fonts, and other best practices for using fonts on the web
+[Font best practices](/font-best-practices/) discusses importing fonts, rendering fonts, and other best practices for using fonts on the web.